Add Debt during Bankruptcy

-BE Tip: If you are struggling financially while bankrupt you should speak to your Official Receiver.
+If you are struggling financially while bankrupt you should speak to your Official Receiver.
 If you are paying an IPA it may be possible to suspend the payments.
-You should not borrow more money.
-If you do it is highly likely that you will be unable to repay it and you will get into even more difficulty.
+You should not try to borrow more money.

 What if your creditors continue to chase you once you are Bankrupt?

 Once you are bankrupt the Official Receiver will write to all the creditors you listed on your application.
 They should then stop their collection activities against you.